 - Red gum margins where the gums meet the teeth

-If you notice any of the above symptoms, seek veterinary attention as soon as possible.
+If you notice any of the above signs, seek veterinary attention as soon as possible.

 Capillary refill time

-Capillary refill time (CRT) is a simple method to determine the amount of blood flow to tissue.
-A slow capillary refill time can be indicative of shock, dehydration and heart problems.
-A quick CRT can occur in a cat affected by heatstroke.
+Capillary refill time (CRT) is a simple method to determine the amount of blood flow to the tissue.
+A slow capillary refill time can be indicative of shock, dehydration, or heart problems.

-To test the CRT, place your finger on the cat’s gum and apply a small amount of pressure, this will cause the gum to turn white (blanche), once you remove your finger, count how many seconds it takes for the area to return to the normal pink colour.
+To test the CRT, place your finger on the cat’s gums and apply a small amount of pressure.
+This will cause the gum to turn white (blanche).
+Once you remove your finger, count how many seconds it takes for the area to return to the normal pink color.
 In a healthy cat, it should take between 1-2 seconds.
-Less than 1 second or more than 4 seconds are both medical emergencies.
+A CRT that is prolonged for more than 4 seconds is a medical emergency.

 What you can do at home for better gum health/teeth health?

 Like humans, cats need regular dental care to keep their teeth and gums healthy.
 The most effective way to keep your cat’s mouth healthy is daily brushing.
 Cats should be introduced to regular tooth brushing when they are kittens.
 Brushing must be performed with a small, soft-bristle brush and cat-safe (fluoride-free) toothpaste.